 Serve this with a dip

 - 1/4 cup Mayonnaise

 - 2 tablespoons Yogurt

 - Pinch of salt and pepper

 - Heat oil in a pan or kadhai, and add cumin seeds.

-- Once they start spluttering, reduce the heat and add all the spice powders.
+- Once they start spluttering, reduce the heat and add chopped green chillies and all the spice powders.

-- Sauté for a few seconds and add 2 tablespoons water along with potatoes and salt.
+- Sauté for a few seconds and add the potatoes and salt.

-- By this time the water should have evaporated.
-Sauté the potatoes till they are nicely coated with the spices.
+- BSauté the potatoes till they are nicely coated with the spices.